Sin-tel/tokisona/reference.md

 `ale` and `ali` are synonymous.
 newlines: only allowed (but not required) after a sentence.

-* variables:
+## variables
 named variables start with capital letter, and a word preceding it to indicate the type.

 all variables are global. they dont need to be declared before using them.

 number type: `nanpa`
 	the numbers are:
 	0    | ala
 	1    | wan
 	2    | tu
 	3    | wan tu
 	4    | tu tu
 	5    | luka
 	20   | mute
 	100+ | ali

 by putting them next to eachother you add them e.g.:
 78   | mute mute mute luka luka luka tu wan

 numbers higher than 100 are not allowed. (ali really means infinite) negative numbers will just produce zero.

 boolean type: `sona` ("fact")
 	true  | lon
 	false | lon ala

 string type: `nimi` ("words")
 	can hold any valid tp word or combination of words seperated by spaces a single word is a valid string. multiple words should be wrapped in "".

-* large numbers (optional)
-	enable large number mode:
-	| mi wile e nanpa suli.

-* assignment
+## assignment
 Po = 1
 	| nanpa Po li wan.

 Ta = "hello"
 	| nimi Ta li toki.

 So = true
 	| sona So li lon.

 x = evaluate(sentence)
 	| x li ni: [sentence]

 to denote strings longer than a single word, we need quotation marks.
 	| nimi Pe li "[sentence]".
 or
 	| nimi Pe li ni: "[sentence]"

-* typecasting
+## typecasting
-	changing the type of a variable automatically typecasts it. number to string: obvious, its just the word string to number: works if it is a number, otherwise it will produce `ala`
+	changing the type of a variable automatically typecasts it. number to string: produces a string like `"mute mute luka wan"`. string to number: badly tries to infer the number of objects in the sentence. see 'nanpa akesi.tps'.

 	number to boolean: `ala` = `lon ala`, every other number = `lon` boolean to number: `lon ala` = `ala`, `lon` = `wan`